-The birthplace and founding home of the Second Battalion was the Moneague Training Camp in St Ann.
-Originally used as a training area for sub-units of the JDF, Moneague camp was expanded to accommodate the fledgling Unit.
-Since its formation, the Second Battalion has been deployed on many occasions to assist in maintaining essential services and to assist the Jamaica Constabulary Force (JCF) in maintaining law and order.
+The birthplace and founding home of the Second Battalion was the Moneague Training Camp (MTC) in St Ann.
+Originally used as a training area for sub-units of the JDF.
+MTC was expanded to accommodate the fledgling Unit.
+Since its formation, 2 JR has been deployed on many occasions to assist in maintaining essential services and to assist the Jamaica Constabulary Force (JCF) in maintaining law and order.
 The Battalion was still in the process of “trying out its wings” when, in June 1979, flood rains hit the island and the Unit was deployed to Westmoreland and St Elizabeth on its first operational task.
 On this deployment, 2 JR played a vital role in the relief efforts that followed.
 During the 1980 election year the Unit was deployed in the corporate area and heavily tasked in operational duties.

 The Unit has also been involved in numerous state occasions, the most noteworthy being its participation in events to mark the visit of Her Majesty Queen Elizabeth II to Jamaica in February, 1983.
 2 JR provided the Guard of Honour that met Her Majesty at the Norman Manley International Airport.
 Resplendent in dress and precise in their drill movements, the only deficiency was the absence of the Battalion’s Colours.
 That deficiency was soon corrected when, on 31 July, 1986, the Unit received its first stand of Colours granted by His Excellency, the Governor-General, Sir Florizel Glasspole, ON, GCMG, GCVO, CD.